For Teachers and Students

 We love having school groups come to visit, and are more than happy to host tours and field trips all through the year!

 During our guided tours, students and teachers learn how the blues has served as the backbone to several forms of popular music, including country, rap, hip hop and rock.
 Questions and discussion are strongly encouraged, and teachers can work with the museum ahead of time to craft a visit that is specially tailored to their audience.
-Please contact the Museum’s Director of Internal Affairs, Jacqueline K. Dace to take advantage of this opportunity.
+Please contact the Museum’s Education Coordinator, Kirk Zimmerman to take advantage of this opportunity.

 Available Educational Resources